 The Company continues to pursue farm-out and joint venture opportunities for the Australian Lake Surprise area in South Australia and has recently renewed the South Australian Lake Surprise Tenements.
-The Company has recently applied for tenement acreage adjacent to the existing Lake Surprise tenements.

 The Company has further curtailed the administrative costs associated with the Company head office, with the Adavale Harner Resources (AHR) Joint Venture bearing the majority of Indonesian expenditure in the last twelve months.